rackerlabs/rackspace-how-to/content/dedicated-hosting/planned-maintenance-for-vmware-guest-introspecion-drivers.md

 Q: Where can I get more information?

-A: If you would like more information on this issue, please see the [documentation provided by VMware](https://kb.vmware.com/s/article/2148218).
+A: If you would like more information on this issue, see the [documentation provided by VMware](https://kb.vmware.com/s/article/2148218).